Ancient Numismatic Mythology

 The Battle of Thermopylae was waged between legendary Spartan king Leonides and Xerxes I of the Persian empire.
 The battle lasted just three days during the second Persian invasion of Greece.
 The earlier invasion was repelled by the Athenians during the famed Battle of Marathon (490 B.C.).
 Despite popular depictions, the 300 Spartan elite were likely joined by 7,000 Greek warriors against a Persian force of 100,000-150,000.
 Although the Greeks and Spartans lasted only seven days, it was enough to rally Greek reinforcements sufficient to repel Persian forces.

 ACHAEMENID PERSIA.
 Time of Xerxes II-Artaxerxes II (5th-4th centuries BC).
 AV daric (14mm, 8.33 gm).
 Lydo-Milesian standard.
 Sardes, ca. 420-375 BC.
 Obv: Persian king or hero, wearing cidaris and candys, quiver over shoulder, in kneeling-running stance right, transverse spear in right hand, bow forward in left / Rev: Irregular incuse punch.
-Ref: Carradice Type IIIb, Group C. Sunrise 28.
-(Author's collection)
+Ref: Carradice Type IIIb, Group C. Sunrise 28. (formerly Author's collection)

 Coins of Odysseus (Ulysses)